-8. COMMUNICATION, IMPLEMENTATION, MONITORING AND REVIEWING
+8 COMMUNICATION, IMPLEMENTATION, MONITORING AND REVIEWING

 This policy will be communicated to all stakeholders within The State Hospital via the intranet and through the staff bulletin.
+If required, the Person Centred Improvement Service will facilitate communication with Patients, Carers and Volunteers.

-Implementation and compliance with the Manual Handling Policy will be monitored and reviewed by the Manual Handling Advisor and the Security, Risk & Resilience, Health and Safety Group.
+Implementation and compliance with the Manual Handling Policy will be monitored and reviewed by the Manual Handling Advisor and the Health & Safety Committee.
 This will include monitoring and periodic review of adverse incident statistics and trends, manual handling risk assessments, and compliance with manual handling training standards.